FairCrypto/x1-docs/docs/x1/developer/getting-started.md

+---
+description: Getting started with X1 is easy.
+This guide will walk you through the process of installing X1 on your system.
+---

 # Getting Started

 Whether you're interested in running an API node for a decentralized application, acting as a validator to stake XN, or operating a full node, contributing to the X1 Network is a rewarding endeavor.
 Embarking on this journey is straightforward.
 Simply adhere to the guidelines provided below.